Shagshag/prestashop-documentation/OrderOpcController.md

 * Visibility: **protected**
 * This method is defined by [OrderOpcControllerCore](OrderOpcControllerCore)
-* This method is defined in [override/controllers/front/OrderOpcController.php line 695](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/controllers/front/OrderOpcController.php#695)
+* This method is defined in [override/controllers/front/OrderOpcController.php line 695](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/controllers/front/OrderOpcController.php#L695)

-### getFormatedSummaryDetail
+### <a name="method-getFormatedSummaryDetail"></a>getFormatedSummaryDetail

     mixed OrderOpcControllerCore::getFormatedSummaryDetail()